 Facilitator walks around asking girls to read out and provide remedial teaching where needed.
+From week 8, reading comprehension questions are added in the activity books to also discuss in pair

 Writing exercise 6.

 Girls work in the activity book writing the letter/syllable in focus and other writing exercises to reinforce reading.